nrbns/Regen-v1/redix-core/runtime/README.md

 # Redix Runtime Skeleton

-Lightweight hot/cold memory runtime compiled to WebAssembly and consumed by the OmniBrowser renderer.
+Lightweight hot/cold memory runtime compiled to WebAssembly and consumed by the Regen renderer.
 This skeleton gives you:

 1. A Rust `wasm-bindgen` crate that stores tab snapshots + contextual memories with hot/cold eviction.